benwoodward/dotfiles/.config/nvim/files/vim_tips.md

 - `/&lt;p&gt;` Forward search for the next opening paragraph tag.
 - `/&#92;` Forward search for the next space.
 - `/^}` Forward search for closing bracket of a css class, if the css class is closed at the beginning of a new line i.e.
-- `?` Backwards search.
-- `?http` Search backwards for the string http.

 ## Misc
 - `$` Go to the end of the line.